cl5706/cl5706.github.io/index.md

 ## What is neural network?
 ### Classification:
 $$P(y=1|x)= \frac{1}{1+e^{\overrightarrow {w}^{T}x}}$$
-Here we can view the lina
+Instead of viewing the classification model as function, we can view it as a network.
+We can think of the input x1,x2...,xn as the nodes of a tree, and what we are passing through one layer to another through out the process.